diseraluca/diseraluca.github.io/_posts/2019-02-21-chronicle-of-learning.md

 ## A, b, c, d, e ...

 > This section was pretty mangled.
 In the beginning, this post was about a dozen times larger.
-I iteratively simplified *Tummys* as I was adding far too much-unneded complexity.
+I iteratively simplified *Tummys* as I was adding far too much-unneeded complexity.
 > This is one of the things I cut from the most.
 > At the start Tummy had a kind of type system based on alphabets.
 Furthermore, I was designing some things around another entity that modelled languages.
 > In the end, most of this was scrapped off, so that alphabets are pretty bare.